Application Deadline: August 1, 2022

 PURPOSE OF THE AWARD

 The mission of this award is to foster interest in research among emergency medicine trainees (medical students and residents).
 The focus is on self-limited research projects that are impactful in the current or future practice of emergency medicine and can be completed in a one year time frame.
 This may include educational projects.
 Trainees must identify a faculty research mentor to guide them through the application and research process.
-The goals of the grant align with missions of the SAEMF to improve the emergency care of patients and help emergency physicians develop the skills to become successful investigators.
+The goals of the grant should align with the mission of SAEMF to improve the emergency care of patients and help emergency physicians develop the skills to become successful investigators.

 Applicants must be a current emergency medicine resident or medical student during the award period with an interest in emergency medicine that is mentored by an emergency medicine faculty member.